HDFGroup/hsds/docs/authentication.md

 test_user2:test
 ```

 Password file authentication can be combined with any of the following authentication methods (except for no authentication) by explicitly specifying the `PASSWORD_FILE` environment variable.
+To set the `PASSWORD_FILE` variable, the appropriate `docker-compose.*.yml` must be edited.
 Other possible authentication methods are given below in order of priority.

 ### Password-less authentication